GathoniGichango/EDA-Analysis-With-R-Week_12-/README.md

 # EDA WITH R.
+## Introduction.
-This repository contains an Analysis for and online school look for local clients through advertising.
+This repository contains analysis for an online cryptography course for a Kenyan Entrepreneur, who wants to use targeted advertisments.
-## Objectives.
+The data is sourced from prior advertisments they used for a related course. (http://bit.ly/IPAdvertisingData)
+## Objectives and Experimental Design.
 To find the target audience for an online cryptography course using Exploratory Data Analysis with R as follows:
 1) Understanding our data by;
 - Defining the question.